jorgemmsilva/weatherapp/README.md

 Usage
 --------------

-Application will be hosted on port 8080 after runing the startapp script
+Application will be listening on port 8080 after running the startapp script.

 ###Windows
 `startapp.bat`